-During the three months ended June 30, 2022, the Company sold its one remaining unconsolidated VIE.
+During the three months ended June 30, 2022, the Company sold one unconsolidated VIE.
 Refer to Note 7, "Restricted Cash, Other Assets and Accrued and Other Liabilities" for further discussion of the sale.
+Following this sale, the Company holds one investment which has no carrying value in an unconsolidated VIE.
 As of December 31, 2021, the Company identified unconsolidated VIEs related to its CRE debt investments.
 Based on management's analysis, the Company determined that it is not the primary beneficiary of such VIEs.
 Accordingly, the VIEs are not consolidated in the Company's financial statements as of December 31, 2021.

 Assets of each of the VIEs may only be used to settle obligations of the respective VIE.
 Creditors of each of the VIEs have no recourse to the general credit of the Company.
-As of June 30, 2022, the Company has no remaining obligations to unconsolidated VIEs.
+As of September 30, 2022, the Company has no remaining obligations to unconsolidated VIEs.

-The Company did not provide financial support to the unconsolidated VIEs during the six months ended June 30, 2022 and the fiscal year ended December 31, 2021.
+The Company did not provide financial support to the unconsolidated VIEs during the nine months ended September 30, 2022 and the fiscal year ended December 31, 2021.
 As of December 31, 2021, there were no explicit arrangements or implicit variable interests that could require the Company to provide financial support to the unconsolidated VIEs.
 The maximum exposure to loss of investments in unconsolidated ventures was determined as the carrying value plus any future funding commitments.
 The carrying value and maximum exposure to loss of the investments in unconsolidated joint ventures at December 31, 2021 was \$16.2 million.